Level3-REST/site/doc/profiles/content.md

 ### Range Requests

 A client can download a portion of the content using a range request.
-This is useful for resuming interrupted downloads, jumping to a midway point in the content or downloading the content in stages.
+They are useful for resuming interrupted downloads, jumping to a midway point in the content or downloading the content in stages.

 The client has two options for range requests, and a Content resource must support both.
-One option ([Fail-Fast](#fail-fast)) will fail the range request if the Entity validation headers do not match, and the other ([Refetch](#refetch)) will switch to downloading the entire content if the validations do not match.
-A range request depends on validators to ensure the content's bytes are exactly the same from the previous request.
+One option ([Fail-Fast](#fail-fast)) fails the range request if the Entity validation headers do not match, and the other ([Refetch](#refetch)) switches to downloading the entire content if the validations do not match.
+A range request depends on validators to ensure the content's bytes are the same from the previous request.

-For both options the client [discovers](#discovery) the range and validator information with either a `HEAD` request or a incomplete `GET` request.
+For both options the client [discovers](#discovery) the range and validator information with either a `HEAD` request or an incomplete `GET` request.
 The client then sends a `GET` request with the [byte range](https://tools.ietf.org/html/rfc7233#section-2.1) of the content they would like to receive in a `Range` header.
-If the content range cannot be met, a `416 Requested Range Not Satisfiable` will be returned with the total number of available bytes in the `Content-Range` header.
+If the content range cannot be delivered, a `416 Requested Range Not Satisfiable` is returned with the total number of available bytes in the `Content-Range` header.
 This condition occurs when the client requests a content range that goes beyond the size of the content itself.

 ##### Fail-Fast

-Fail-Fast give the client an option to perform range requests without triggering a full download if the client changes.
+Fail-Fast gives the client an option to perform range requests without triggering a full download if the client changes.
 The client follows the Entity  [Cache-Aware Fetching](entity.md#cache-aware-fetch) flow with the additional `Range` header as described above.
-If the content is the same then the client will receive as `206 Partial Content` status and the partial payload defined in the range.
-If the content has changed, the client will receive a `409 Conflict` status.
-In this case the client may choose to [fetch the content](#fetch-content) without validation headers.
+If the content is the same, then the client receives a `206 Partial Content` status and the partial payload defined in the range.
+If the content has changed, the client receives a `409 Conflict` status.
+In this case, the client may choose to [fetch the content](#fetch-content) without validation headers.

 ![](content/fail-fast.svg){: .center-image}

 ##### Refetch

-Refetch allows the client automatically restart a download if the content has changed from a previous attempt, but without processing a `409 Conflict` status code.
-The client sends the `ETag` value, or `Last-Modified` value if ETag is unavailable, in an `If-Match` header; it an contain either value, but not both.
+Refetch allows the client to automatically restart a download if the content has changed from a previous attempt, but without processing a `409 Conflict` status code.
+The client sends the `ETag` value, or `Last-Modified` value if ETag is unavailable, in an `If-Match` header; it can contain either value, but not both.
 This single header validates the content has not changed.
 If the content has changed, or if the validators are not [strong](https://tools.ietf.org/html/rfc7232#section-2.1) then the full content is returned instead of the range.
-In this case the resource will respond as a [Fetch Content](#fetch-content) request.
+In this case, the resource responds as a [Fetch Content](#fetch-content) request.

 ![](content/refetch.svg){: .center-image}

 ##### No Multipart Ranges

-The HTTP/1.1 Range Request specification allows for multiple ranges to be requested in the `Range` header, and the ranges are delivered in a multipart-formatted response.
+The HTTP/1.1 Range Request specification allows requests to specify multiple ranges in the `Range` header, with the ranges delivered in a multipart-formatted response.
 However, the Content profile does not support these multiple range requests because they are complicated to support and increasingly-unnecessary given [HTTP/2's ability to parallelize requests](https://hpbn.co/http2/#request-and-response-multiplexing).
 Clients that wish to fetch multiple parts should make multiple range requests and let HTTP/2 take care of the multiplexing.

 ## Specifications